cloudnative-pg/charts/charts/cluster/docs/runbooks/CNPGClusterPhysicalReplicationLag.md

    ```

 2. **Scale Up Resources:**
-   Increase the Memory and CPU resources of the ParadeDB instances under heavy load.
+   Increase the Memory and CPU resources of the instances under heavy load.
 This can be done by setting `cluster.resources.requests` and `cluster.resources.limits` in your Helm values.
 Set both `requests` and `limits` to the same value to achieve QoS Guaranteed.

    ```yaml
    cluster: